Backcountry Course in Canada

 What is the backcountry?
 The backcountry is the area that is not accessible from a lift system.
 Here you are really out in the wild and can have extraordinary experiences that are not possible from the established lift system.
 The classic method of exploring the backcountry is to use touring equipment – other extremes are helicopter, catski, or snowmobile.

-The Snowminds Backcountry Course will be your invaluable side-running program, where you will get approx. 2 days weekly training in avalanche safety, skiing technique in the powder snow, first aid, snow profiles, ski touring, use of safety equipment, navigation, rescue operations, and much, much more.
+The Snowminds Backcountry Course will be your invaluable side-running program, where you will get approx. 2 days of weekly training in avalanche safety, skiing technique in the powder snow, first aid, snow profiles, ski touring, use of safety equipment, navigation, rescue operations, and much, much more.
 Our skilled Canadian trainers will guide you, act as your mentors, show you the ski area’s coolest places, and guarantee to give you some amazing experiences you will never forget.
 Your view of the mountains will change completely.

 Over a total of 20 days, you get a solid introduction to the tools that can be used when you go out into the off-piste yourself.
 An important component of the course is Avalanche Safety Training (AST) level 1, which acts as an eye-opener for avalanche safety, along with ‘companion rescue’.
 Both courses are recognized worldwide, and in Canada, there is broad agreement among skiers that it is essential.
 You will be left with a great deal of respect for the people who make this part of skiing their livelihood.